Vegz78/WakePS3/README.md

 Feel free to copy, modify and use as you want.
 The script does what it's supposed to on my home system and won't be very actively supported, updated or maintained.

 # Prerequisites
-- Raspberry Pi with Linux (but should work on most Linux distros, as well)
+- Raspberry Pi with Raspbian (but should work on most Linux devices and distros, as well)
 - [Gimx](https://github.com/matlo/GIMX/releases/) for Linux or [Raspberry Pi](https://gimx.fr/wiki/index.php?title=RPi), with sixaddr and bdaddr included
 - The BT device addresses of your PS3 and a controller currently paired to the PS3, check the [GIMX documentation](https://gimx.fr/wiki/index.php?title=Guide&platform=ps3&connectiontype=BT&ostype=linux&device=Pad)
 - The [PS3_CallOfDutyBlackOps.xml](https://github.com/matlo/GIMX-configurations/blob/master/Linux/PS3_CallOfDutyBlackOps.xml) config file in the ~/.gimx/config folder to run the script